OpenNebula/docs/source/management_and_operations/vm_management/vm_templates.rst

 When users add network interfaces, you need to define a default NIC model in case the VM guest needs a specific one (e.g. virtio for KVM).
 This can be done with the :ref:`NIC_DEFAULT <nic_default_template>` attribute, or through the Template wizard.
 Alternatively, you could change the default value for all VMs in the driver configuration file (see the :ref:`KVM one <kvmg_default_attributes>` for example).

 .. note:: This networking customization can be forced to be disabled for any Template in the cloud view.
-Read more in the :ref:`Cloud View Customization documentation <cloud_view_config>`.
+Read more in the :ref:`Cloud View Customization documentation <cloud_view>`.

 Instantiating Templates
 ================================================================================